What's new in LexiconKit 3?

 Now you can generate, edit, and compile user dictionaries for Nuance Vocalizer (Automotive, Mobile, and Network) and VoCon 3200.

-Read Knowledge Base article H120902 HOW: Generating, editing, and compiling Nuance Vocalizer and Vocon user dictionaries for more information.
+Read Knowledge Base article H120902 Generating, editing, and compiling Nuance Vocalizer and Vocon user dictionaries for more information.

 3. Recognizer Phoneme Generation